Neil Spiller

-Neil Alexander Spiller (born 22 October 1961) is an English visionary architect, artist, educator and editor of Architectural Design (AD).
-He is widely regarded as a paradigm-shifting theorist in the architectural discourse.

-Spiller is known for being the founding director of the Advanced Virtual and Technological Architectural Research (AVATAR) Group, an academic research unit and think tank established at The Bartlett, University College London (UCL), which pioneered the implementation of digital theory in architecture.
-Outside of academia, he is best known artistically for his long project and paracosm, Communicating Vessels (1998–).
+Neil Alexander Spiller (born 22 October 1961) is an English visionary architect, artist, professor emeritus and editor of Architectural Design (AD).
+He is widely regarded as a 'paradigm-shifting' theorist in the architectural discourse.
+Spiller is known for being the founding director of the Advanced Virtual and Technological Architectural Research Group (AVATAR), a think tank established at The Bartlett, University College London (UCL), which pioneered the implementation of digital theory in architecture.
+Outside of academia, he is best known for his long project and paracosm, Communicating Vessels (1998–present).

-Stylistically, Spiller produces what he terms 'interstitial drawings', created with reference to the conventions of architectural drawing but representing structures unable to be built outside of virtual space, sometimes blending between isometric, axonometric, perspective and elevation.
+Stylistically, Spiller produces what he terms 'interstitial drawings', created with reference to the conventions of architectural drawing but often representing structures unable to be built outside of virtual space.
 He is a champion of the notion that architecture must not be bound to the tangible.
 As he writes: '[m]y preoccupation is to compositionally straddle the virtual and the actual, art and matter'.

 Early life and education

-Spiller was born in Tankerton, England, and raised in the village of Sturry.
-His parents were Arthur George Spiller, an electrician and petty officer in the Royal Navy, and Betty Ella Spiller (née Everett).
+Spiller was born in Tankerton, a suburb Whitstable, England, and raised in the village of Sturry.
+He was educated initially at Sturry Primary School before attending the Geoffrey Chaucer School in Canterbury from age 11 to 18.
+His parents were Arthur George Spiller, an electrician and petty officer in the Royal Navy, and Betty Ella (née Everett).
 His maternal grandfather was Walter Oliver Everett, a building contractor who constructed the Marlowe Theatre in Canterbury.
-His paternal grandfather, Sidney Spiller, was apprenticed at Windsor Castle as a gardener during the latter reign of Queen Victoria.
-Spiller attended the Geoffrey Chaucer School in Canterbury from age 11 to 18.
+His paternal grandfather, Sidney Spiller, was apprenticed at Windsor Castle as a gardener during the latter part of Queen Victoria's reign.

 Spiller began training as an architect in London, in the early 1980s.
-He submitted a sketch of a great crested grebe as part of his application to Thames Polytechnic (now the University of Greenwich), being accepted.
-Spiller described the Polytechnic's sensibilities during his time as a student as adhering to the 'tasteful Modernism of the Cambridge School'.
-He describes architects of this movement, such as Sir Leslie Martin, as 'Jesuit Modernists', bound by design principles such as form follows function and the prohibition of ornament which Spiller regards as emblematic of 'architectural guilt'.
+He submitted a sketch of a great crested grebe as part of his application to Thames Polytechnic (now the University of Greenwich), which gained him admission.
+Spiller describes the Polytechnic's sensibilities during his time as a student as adhering to the 'tasteful Modernism of the Cambridge School'.
+He refers to architects of this movement, such as Sir Leslie Martin, as 'Jesuit Modernists', bound by design principles such as form follows function and the prohibition of ornament which Spiller regards as emblematic of 'architectural guilt'.
 Instead, he became enamoured of more disruptive, post-structuralist approaches which were gaining traction at this time through the work of architects such as Lebbeus Woods, Daniel Libeskind and Michael Webb.
-Spiller took great inspiration from these architects' aesthetic philosophies, attending their exhibitions at the Architectural Association (AA).
-He also took an interest in the neo-Gothic architects William Burges, Harry Stuart Goodhart-Rendel and Augustus Pugin.
+Spiller took great inspiration from these architects' aesthetic philosophies, attending many of their exhibitions at the Architectural Association (AA).
 At this time, Spiller formed a connexion with Cedric Price, on whom he wrote his third-year dissertation, 'Right Price, Wrong Time'.

+He also took an interest in traditional British architectural movements, such as the Gothic Revival, particularly the work of William Burges, Harry Stuart Goodhart-Rendel and Augustus Pugin, and writing his diploma thesis on Harrow School, ecclesiology and the revival of Queen Anne style architecture.
+He graduated from Thames Polytechnic in 1987 as an RIBA Silver Medal finalist.